laboratoiredebiophotonique/transient_grating_artifact_filter/README.md

-Transient gradient artifact filtering in the Fourier domain from 2D time-resolved spectroscopy map
+Transient gradient artifact filtering in the Fourier domain from 2D time-resolved spectroscopy map.

 First separate the input image (time-resolved spectroscopy map) into "smooth" and "periodic" components as per [Moisan, 2010] to reduce the effect of the "cross" pattern in the Discrete Fourier transform due to the